 I know Woolworths and Coles often put their bread on sale after 7 or 8 pm, and I always look out for the sales signs.
-Sometimes they put their veg that will go off in the next few day in “grab bags” for like $3 AUD.
-Inside is a few days worth of veg for two people!
+Sometimes they put their veggies that will go bad within the next few days in “grab bags” for like $3 AUD.
+Inside is a few days worth of veggies for two people!
 I loved finding these deals!

-Find out when your local grocer offers up the best deals… Always “get to know” the stores around you.
+Find out when your local grocer offers the best deals.
+Always “get to know” the stores around you.
 It will take some time and research, but it’s worth it.

-The best thing to do is to go shopping at whatever is near you and see what is cheaper for you / who sells the better or cheaper item.
-There are great deals everywhere you look, you just have to find them first.
-Once you do, shopping will get cheaper and cheaper and less time consuming.
-Prepare to take longer shopping in the beginning so you can get to know the prices and sales.
+The best thing to do is to go shopping at whatever is near you and see who sells the better/cheaper items.
+There are fantastic deals everywhere, but you have to know where to find them.
+Once you do, shopping will get cheaper and less time-consuming.
+Prepare to take longer shopping trips in the beginning so you can get to know the prices and sales.

 We loved Saigon Market in Melbourne.
-A friend lived close and told us about this hidden gem.
+A friend who lived close to us told us about this hidden gem.

-This is food on the cheap cheap.
-Always.
-We would get a large bag full of vegetables and fruit that would last more than a week for about $19 USD ($25 AUD) bucks.
+This is food that is ALWAYS wicked cheap.
+We would get a large bag filled with fruits and vegetables that would last more than a week for about $19 USD ($25 AUD).
 Find your local market and shop there when you can for great prices on healthy options.

 What’s in our fridge:

 - Fruits and vegetables always.
 Whatever is on sale.
 Kale is $2 AUD for a large bunch?
 Done!
-Broccoli $2.50 AUD a kg?
+Broccoli is $2.50 AUD for a kg?
 Those veggies will be on the dinner table.
 Spinach is pricey today?
-Well no spinach for us then.
-Bananas were crazy expensive all the time and we literally went a year with eating very very few bananas despite both of us loving bananas!
+Oh well, no spinach for us then.
+Bananas were crazy expensive all the time and we literally went a year eating very few bananas despite us both loving them.

-- Nuts (not always the cheapest, but we made sure to eat healthier since we’re mostly veggos we need protein!)
+- Nuts (not always the cheapest, but we made sure to eat healthier since we’re mostly veggos and need protein!)

 - Oatmeal with fruit.
-Sometimes we could buy the frozen fruits and chucked them in here for our brekkie – easy, healthy and cheap!
+Sometimes we could buy frozen fruits and use them for our brekkie – easy, healthy, and cheap!

 Our staple brekkie:

-Scrambled eggs with vegetables was always on the table and either toast and sometimes a piece of fruit or oatmeal with fruit and nuts.
+Scrambled eggs with vegetables were always on the table, and we included either toast with a piece of fruit or oatmeal with fruit and nuts.

 Our staple lunch: